yanxu-chen/yanxu-chen.github.io/_pages/music.md

 {% include base_path %}

-I play Guqin on a daily basis, which is a seven-string instrument that has a history of 3000 years.
+I play Guqin on a daily basis, which is a seven-string Chinese instrument that has a history of about 3000 years.
+Traditionally, people play it outdors in a mountain setting, a garden or a small pavilion.
+A serene moonlit night is considered an appropriate time for performance.

 <img src="https://github.com/yanxu-chen/yanxu-chen.github.io/raw/master/images/Qin.JPG" width="500" height="300">